-Before you begin working the relationship, be very, very honest with yourself.
+Before you begin working on rekindling love, be very, very honest with yourself.

-Do you really want this marriage to work?
+Do you really want to rekindle the marriage and for it to work?

-Are you invested in it enough that you’re willing to make some changes?
+Are you invested in it enough that you're willing to make some relationship changes?

 Do you truly want to have a happy, healthy, intimate connection with this particular person?

 If the answer is no, and you've been with this person a long time, go to counseling anyway to be absolutely sure it's not just your anger clouding your judgment.